New Zealand reports first death linked to Pfizer COVID-19 vaccine - Up News Info

 Myocarditis is an inflammation of the heart muscle that can limit the organ’s ability to pump blood and can cause changes in heartbeat rhythms.

-In response, Pfizer said it recognized there could be rare reports of myocarditis after vaccinations, but such side effects were extremely rare.
+Pfizer said it recognized there could be rare reports of myocarditis after vaccinations, but such side-effects were extremely rare.

 “Pfizer takes adverse events that are potentially associated with our vaccine very seriously,” it told Reuters.